FreeCAD/FreeCAD-documentation/wiki/Macro_ExpandTreeItem.md

 {{Macro
 |Name=Macro ExpandTreeItem
 |Icon=Macro_ExpandTreeItem.svg
-|Description=This macro expands selected tree and all sub trees in the tree view.<br/>If there is no selection all trees are collapse False
+|Description=This macro expands selected tree and all sub trees in the tree view.<br/>If there is no selection, all trees are expanded.
 |Author=wmayer, UR_
 |Version=00.02
 |Date=2019-07-25